osiris-indoor/osiris-indoor.github.io/_posts/2017-02-03-Osiris-1_2-brings-security.markdown

   If you imported a map (as explained in 1 ), you will see a JSON with information of your buildings.

-**Note: We are implementing security in all the services.
-As a consequence of this, the way to call the services is different and have to include the credential (see below).
-The example projects provided (Android and Leaflet source samples) in other repositories are temporally broken.**